 Once your prescription is ready, please proceed to the pharmacy windows inside the building.
 Be advised, masks are mandatory while in the Medical Group.

-Once activated, new prescriptions are ready within 24 hours.
+Once activated, new prescriptions will be ready within 1 duty day.
 Some medications may be ready same day after consultation with pharmacy staff.
 All prescription refills will be ready within three duty days.
 Certain medications may need to be ordered in, which will add to processing time.
-Be sure to sign up for auto-notifications so you can know exactly when your prescription is ready (often sooner than the promised pick-up time).
+Be sure to sign up for auto-notifications so you can know exactly when your prescription is ready (often much sooner than the promised pick-up time).

 Related Pharmacy Links

 TRICARE Pharmacy Program